 In Idaho, follow this link to the application for an Idaho State Disabled Parking placard.

 Note: According to the application instructions, you need to mail or fax the application to Boise.
 However, you can take the application to the Latah County DMV office in Moscow, they will issue a temp permit for up to 30 days while the application is being processed.
 Here is their contact information: Latah County DMV.

 Disability parking areas on campus that do not require an Authorized WSU Disability Permit

 - Disability spaces in parking lots during times when WSU permits or payment is not required only need to display a state-issued disability parking permit.

 - Disability parking areas signed: "WSU or State Disability Permits Required"

-- On and off-street parking meters
+- On-street parking meters